 Bay Control, Reclosing, and Breaker Failure Protection—Apply complete bay control, reclosing, and breaker failure protection for two breakers.
 Monitor circuit breaker performance, including average and last tripping time, compressor run time, and contact-interrupting duty.

-Digital Substation Technologies—Apply the TiDL-enabled SEL-421 with the SEL-2240 Axion TiDL nodes in the field to provide remote I/O and digitize analog signals over fiber optics.
-This simple and secure digital substation solution is easy to implement, with no external time source or network engineering required.
-Apply the SEL-421-7 with SV technology (coming soon) and built-in protection to publish or receive IEC 61850-9-2 SV data.
-TiDL and SEL SV replace copper with fiber to increase safety, reduce costs associated with using copper, improve reliability, and limit the impact of an electromagnetic pulse.
+Digital Secondary System Technologies—Apply the TiDL-enabled SEL-421 with the SEL-2240 Axion TiDL nodes in the field to provide remote I/O and digitize analog signals over fiber optics.
+This simple and secure solution is easy to implement, with no external time source or network engineering required.
+Apply the SEL-421-7 with SV technology and built-in protection to publish or receive IEC 61850-9-2 SV data.
+TiDL and SEL SV technologies for digital secondary systems replace copper with fiber to increase safety, reduce costs associated with using copper, improve reliability, and limit the impact of an electromagnetic pulse.

 Complete Subcycle Line Protection